sapphirepp/sapphirepp/doc/pages/coding-conventions.md

 files you have contributed to.
 If you do not want to be listed, please let us know!

-High level documentation, like the introduction and examples, are written in Markdown.
+High level documentation, like the introduction and examples, is written in Markdown and can be found in `doc/pages`.
 We use some custom commands like `@ sapphire` and `@ dealii` (without the space) to refer to @sapphire and @dealii consistently.